 Some quick notes about Formik’s API:

-• Form errors are indexed by the input’s name property (e.g., “title”)
+nameproperty (e.g., “title”) - Form errors are indexed by the input’s

 So we might have data structures like this (pseudocode):